The more you ask of your brain – the more it will deliver.

 You don’t have to go far to hear about problems with Social Media, especially Facebook, but it can be a life-line for seniors.

-Apparently younger generations are abandoning Facebook and hanging out in other cyber-places like Twitter, Instagram, and Tik Tok.
+Apparently younger generations are abandoning Facebook and hanging out in other cyber-spaces like Twitter, Instagram, and Tik Tok.

 But us older folk are flocking to Facebook in droves.